Takishima/webnovel2epub/README.md

 ### Prerequisites

 This script was developped while using Python 3.7.
 It should however also work with older Python 3 versions.
-Also, you'll need ebooklib, selenium and tqdm.
+Also, you'll need a modified version of ebooklibl, which you can find [here](https://github.com/Takishima/ebooklib), selenium and tqdm.
 To get them just open a terminal and run:
 ```
-pip install ebooklib selenium tqdm
+pip install git+https://github.com/Takishima/ebooklib.git@master selenium tqdm
 ```

 Note that on some Linux installations, you might need to install `libxml2-dev` and `libxmlsec1-dev`.
 E.g.